SjoerdKoop/vicon_control/README.md

 ## Prerequisites

 Since the applications are build on the ROS framework, it is required to install and setup ROS to be able to run them.
-To do so, follow the instructions for your operating system in the [ROS Lunar installation guide](http://wiki.ros.org/lunar/Installation).
+To do so, please follow the instructions described in the [ROS Lunar installation guide](http://wiki.ros.org/lunar/Installation) for your operating system.

-## Vicon sofware installation
+## Vicon software installation

 First of all, the Vicon datastream SDK has to be installed.
 This is achieved by running the corresponding bash script: